DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/install.md

 # Install Guides

-It is recommended to install DaoCloud Microservice Engine (DME) through the installation package of [DCE 5.0 Commercial Release](../../install/commercial/start-install.md), because you can install all modules of DCE 5.0 once a time with that package, no need to worry about incompatibility.
+It is recommended to install DaoCloud Microservice Engine (DME) through the installation package of [DCE 5.0 Enterprise Package](../../install/commercial/start-install.md), because you can install all modules of DCE 5.0 once a time with that package, no need to worry about incompatibility.

 This guides is designed for **manual online install of DME alone**.
 To be clear, `skoala` mentioned below is the internal development code of DME.